koodikulma-fi/data-signals/README.md

-## TODO:
-- Refine comments on DataMAn (and doc).
-That it assumes a nested dictionary structure.
-- Vreify deep data dotted key typing for dataman cases..
-- Handle REJECT flow.... just capture it..?

 ## WHAT

 `data-signals` is a light weight library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.